 We will retain your personal data for as long as necessary to fulfill the purpose for which they were collected and any other permitted linked purpose.
 Where your personal data is no longer needed, we will securely delete or dispose of your data in accordance with applicable laws.

 Privacy is important to SkyHive.
 We recognize and appreciate the importance of data security to our overall approach to the protection of personal data.
 We endeavor to maintain appropriate physical, technical and administrative security safeguards in accordance with the commitment to data security to our clients and with data security laws.

-SkyHive employees and contractors, as well as third party service providers we may engage that process personal data on our behalf, are also contractually obligated to respect the confidentiality of personal data.
+SkyHive employees and contractors, as well as third party service providers whom we may engage to process personal data on our behalf, are also contractually obligated to respect the confidentiality of personal data.

 We will take reasonable steps to ensure that your personal data remains accurate.
-In order to assist us with this, please let us know of any changes to the personal data that you have provided to us by contacting us at [email protected].
+To assist us with this, please let us know of any changes to the personal data that you have provided to us by contacting us email@example.com.